Exclusive: Singapore banks likely to drop Malaysia FX reference rate - source

 The review into Libor in London is proposing to reduce the number of interest rate benchmarks and tighten the oversight of the rate-setting process.

-Additional reporting by Niki Koswanage in Kuala Lumpur; Editing by Michael Flaherty and Edmund Klamann
+Additional reporting by Niluksi Koswanage in Kuala Lumpur; Editing by Michael Flaherty, Edmund Klamann and Dean Yates